nealyip/online-excerise/readme.md

 from the root folder.

 ## Unit tests ##
-Unit tests for the server scripts can be done by executing
+Unit tests for the server scripts that can be done by executing
 ```npm
 npm i
 npm run test